 Mild cases of whiplash often only need home treatment, such as rest, taking pain medication, and wearing a neck collar to prevent additional injuries.
 The range of motion exercises can also help recover mobility in your neck and other affected areas.

 More severe whiplash injuries may require physical therapy and chiropractic care to help ease pain and regain motion.
 If muscles, tendons, ligaments, and other soft tissues suffer damages, additional rehabilitation can help achieve proper healing.
 If the whiplash causes herniated discs and spinal fractures, patients may require surgery.
 If psychological symptoms arise, your physician may recommend a mental health professional.

 If you’re not familiar with the legal system, it can be hard to determine what counts as the appropriate amount of compensation for your injuries.
 Insurance companies often offer settlements that are less than fair for the extent of your damages.
 With a skilled car accident attorney on your side, you can rest easy knowing that you’ll receive the compensation you need to properly recover.

 A personal injury lawyer can also help investigate your case, determine liability, and advise you on the best course of action for your claim.
-Whether it’s in the courtroom or out, we at Kovacich Snipes, P.C. work with your best interests in mind, allowing you to focus on getting your life back on track.
+Whether it’s in the courtroom or out, we at Kovacich Snipes Johnson, P.C. work with your best interests in mind, allowing you to focus on getting your life back on track.

 If you or a loved one has been in a car accident and suffered a whiplash injury, you may be eligible for compensation.
-The car accident attorneys at Kovacich Snipes, P.C. have been aggressively defending our clients for more than three decades.
+The car accident attorneys at Kovacich Snipes Johnson, P.C. have been aggressively defending our clients for more than three decades.
 For your Montana whiplash injury case, we will learn your circumstances so that we can best protect your rights.
 Call for a free consultation today!